Nerbzzz/witchbound/README.md

 # Witchbound

-Witchbound is a comprehensive Neo-forge witchcraft mod for Minecraft that brings rituals, poppets & voodoo, and
+Witchbound is a comprehensive Neo-forge mod that brings witchcraft to Minecraft.
+It introduces a variety of features including herbology, brewing, poppets & voodoo, and circle magic & rituals.

 ## Features
 - Herbology